chochain/ooeforth/README.md

 ### Benchmark
 Performance-wise, running the Forth interpreter on top of the Java Virtual Machine (another byte interpreter) does not really make sense.
 JIT doesn't help much of the threading of Forth.
 So, it runs at about 1/10 of pure C++ implementation.

 On the other hand, if you consider providing an interactive shell or a DSL for your Java app, this might be a path forward.
-Not yet, but it is certainly possible to extend ooeForth with real object and reflection/invokation.
+Not yet, but it is certainly possible to extend ooeForth with real object and reflection/invocation to the vast ecosystem of Java libraries.
 That'll be fun.

 ## TODO
 * embedded